-The cooler weather has finally arrived and I'm ready to indulge in a few more hearty recipes to warm up the insides.
+With the arrival of the cooler weather this easy seafood stew gives me the chance to indulge in a few more hearty recipes that will warm up the insides.

 This is a very big step for me.

 I’ve always admitted to being a bit of a “wimp” when it comes to preparing seafood recipes.
 I’m learning it all comes down to education and trial and error.

 I’m also very lucky to have a fishmonger up the road who answers all my questions and does a lot of the prep work for me.
 When I was planning this easy seafood stew all these thoughts ran through my head about cleaning mussels and opening fresh scallops!

 No need to worry!
 It was all done for me!

 This seafood stew doesn’t pretend to be anything complicated.
 It’s certainly not a Bouillabaisse or even a kakavia.